CANNABINOIDS, FLAVONOIDS, TERPENES & CHLOROPHYLL

 1) Cannabinoids are the chemical compounds secreted by cannabis flowers that are being researched to verify the claims that they can provide relief to an array of symptoms including pain, nausea, anxiety, and inflammation.

-Cannabinoids mimic compounds our bodies naturally produce, called endocannabinoids, design to stabilize health through a complex communication system mediated between cells.
+Cannabinoids mimic compounds our bodies naturally produce, called endocannabinoids, (lipid-based neurotransmitters) design to stabilize health through a complex communication system mediated between cells called the Endocannabinoid System.

 Cannabinoids bind to receptor sites throughout our brain (receptors called CB-1) and body (CB-2).
 Different cannabinoids have different effects depending on which receptors they bind to.
 For example, THC binds to receptors in the brain whereas CBD (cannabinol) has a strong affinity for CB-2 receptors located throughout the body.
 Depending on a Cannabis product’s cannabinoid profile, different types of relief and effects are achievable.